Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:gamdiagram)GAM output on line length data</p>
 </div>

-While we can see that the average fit to this data is fair, the predictive power won't be very good as a point-estimate.
+While we can see that the average fit to this data is fair, the predictive power won't be very good at any given point on the graph.
 Ultimately, there isn't a good relationship between line-length and scans into the ballpark.
 However, we do see that the data appears multi-modal.
-Lines decrease near first pitch.
+Lines decrease near the start of the gameh.
 This makes sense as early arrivers place their orders and take their seats.

 ### Understanding wait times